SECTION 1 – WHO WE ARE

 We use Google Analytics on our website to improve customer experience and make future improvements on our website.
 They are as follows:

-- collect Used to send data to Google Analytics about the visitor’s device and behaviour.
+- collect Used to send data to Google Analytics about the visitor’s device and behavior.
 Tracks the visitor across devices and marketing channels.

 - NID Registers a unique ID that identifies a returning user’s device.
 The ID is used for targeted ads.